BigPolarBear1/factorization/README.md

 2. Add that to the debug PoC

-3. Add to the paper how to find squares mod m, which we can then finish by adjust the coefficients and taking the gcd.
+3. Add to the paper how to find squares mod m, which we can then finish by adjusting the coefficients and taking the gcd.

 4. Write the non-debug PoC which combines all these things.